-Mr. Stapleton is the founder and owner of Falcon One Enterprises LLC, a private equity firm that invests in early stage technology companies, since 2005.
-From 2000 to 2004, Mr. Stapleton was the President of Harman International and from 1998 to 2004, he was also the Chief Operating Officer.
-He was a director of Harmon International from 1997 until his retirement in 2004.
-He served as President of Harman's OEM Group from 1987 to 1998.
-From 1968 to 1987, Mr. Stapleton served at General Electric in various leadership positions including Senior Vice President Venture Capital.
-At the 2012 Annual Meeting of Stockholders, Mr. Stapleton was reelected as a Class II Director of the Company to serve until the 2014 Annual Meeting of Stockholders.
+Carl E. Vogel Director since 2009 Audit Committee Age: 57 Mr. Stapleton is the founder and owner of Falcon One Enterprises LLC, a private equity firm that invests in early stage technology companies, since 2005.
+Prior to that, Mr. Stapleton was the President of Harman International where, he also served as its Chief Operating Officer.
+He was a director of Harman International from 1997 until his retirement in 2004.
+Prior to joining Harman, Mr. Stapleton held various leadership positions, including Senior Vice President Venture Capital at General Electric.

+Mr. Stapleton earned a Bachelor of Science in aerospace engineering from Penn State University.

+Mr. Stapleton has served as a member of our Board of Directors since 2008.
+He also is a member of our Compensation Committee.
+At the 2014 Annual Meeting of Stockholders, Mr. Stapleton was reelected as a Class II Director of the Company to serve until the 2016 Annual Meeting of Stockholders.